Comparisons12 min read

 Customer Support

-Surfshark offers 24/7 live chat support, and in testing it in early 2026, response times were consistently under 3 minutes.
-The knowledge base is comprehensive and well-organized.
+Surfshark offers 24/7 live chat support.
+When I tested it in early 2026, response times stayed under 3 minutes.
+The knowledge base is thorough and well laid out.

-ProtonVPN doesn't offer live chat on lower tiers — support is primarily ticket-based (email), which can mean waiting 24-48 hours for a response.
-Their documentation is excellent and the community forums are active, but if you need immediate help, Surfshark wins this category pretty decisively.
+ProtonVPN doesn't offer live chat on lower plans — you're working with email tickets, which means waiting 24-48 hours for a response.
+Their documentation is solid and the community forums are active, but if you need immediate help, Surfshark wins this one decisively.

 Winner: Surfshark